 Here are some examples to demonstrate how you can tie a problem to its corresponding weak link in your hiring funnel:

-Finding the weak links will allow you to clearly identify what needs to change.
-Once you’ve done this, you can set clear recruitment goals to accomplish the transformation.
+Finding the weak links will allow you to identify what needs to change clearly.
+Once you have done this, you can set clear recruitment goals to accomplish the transformation.
 This leads us to step 4…

 Step #4 Set SMART goals

 In order to be effective, recruitment goals can’t be broad and overreaching.
 Instead, and perhaps contrary to what you might assume, they must be narrow and precise.
-Researchers have found that setting goals that are both specific and challenging leads to higher performance 90% of the time.
+Researchers have found that setting specific and challenging goals leads to higher performance 90% of the time.
 What’s more, writing down those goals—or in your organization’s case, documenting and communicating them clearly to your whole recruiting team—makes it exponentially more likely that you’ll achieve them.

 To set goals that meet the above criteria, use the SMART framework.
-This goal-setting method has been around since the ’80s and can be applied in countless business contexts to help you achieve more.
+This goal-setting method has existed since the ’80s and can be applied in countless business contexts to help you achieve more.
 SMART is an acronym that stands for Specific, Measurable, Attainable, Relevant, and Time-based.

 Here’s how each letter of the SMART framework might look when setting recruiter objectives.